bbauska/UofM-AdvStyling/readme.md

   alt="Media queries; media screen and min-width." />
 <!-- {width="6.0in" height="4.245512904636921in"} -->

-Let\'s take a look at some examples that have great responsive design.
+Let&apos;s take a look at some examples that have great responsive design.

-The first place I\'m going to take you is a website called
+The first place I&apos;m going to take you is a website called
 ***mediaqueri.es.***

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->